Skip to main content

 • More Expensive: Wood shingles tend to be more expensive than other roofing materials like asphalt or composite shingles.
 Both the cost of the raw materials and the labor involved in installing wood shingles are higher, making them a premium roofing option.
 Additionally, the long-term maintenance costs can add up over time, making wood shingles a more significant investment compared to lower-maintenance materials.

 • Not Allowed in Fire-Prone Areas: Another major consideration is that wood shingles may not be permitted in areas prone to wildfires.
 Some regions have building codes that restrict or prohibit the use of wood shingles due to their higher fire risk compared to non-combustible materials like metal or asphalt.
-While some wood shingles can be treated with fire retardants, these treatments may not be enough to meet local fire safety standards, limiting their use in certain areas.
+While some wood shingles can be treated with fire retardants, these treatments may not be enough to meet local fire safety standards.

 The Upshot